vbillys/writing/IROSPaper.md

 ## Leg Identification

-In this paper, we proposes a leg identification that build based on the principle of circle geometric fitting [Premebida 2005], but instead of giving a crisp output, our algorithm calculates the confidence of a segmented cluster to be considered as a leg.
+In this paper, we proposes a leg identification that build based on the principle of circle geometric fitting, but instead of giving a crisp output, our algorithm calculates the confidence of a segmented cluster to be considered as a leg.
 The confidence will then be used in the tracking algorithm to determine